Advanced Metering Infrastructure (AMI)

 The Maryland Public Service Commission (PSC) issued an order on June 21, 2013, to allow SMECO to proceed with deployment of smart meters in Southern Maryland.
 In 2011, SMECO installed close to 2,000 smart meters as a pilot to test the technology.
 The pilot’s success played a big role in the PSC’s decision to award approval to SMECO.

 SMECO is currently negotiating contracts for the installation of the new meters and a web portal for customer-members to actively view their energy usage.
-This safe, and highly secure advanced technology will give customers more information on ways that customer-members will be able to reduce their energy usage, helping them save energy and save money.
+This safe and highly secure advanced technology will provide energy use information that customer-members can use to save energy and save money.

 About Smart Meters